vikram-8290/netxjs-ecommerce-frontend/README.md

 # Next.js Ecommerce

 This repo contains a work in progress Ecommerce responsive made with Next.js, Redux, Redux-persist, Hooks, SCSS and BEM.
-If you like it please give it a star :)